serifpersia/pianolux-esp32/README.md

     - White Wire - GND Pin
     - Green Wire - Data Pin (default 18

-* Some boards need to have usb otg pads soldered to get usb midi to work, some boards need in/out pad soldered to change 5v ESP32 pin from voltage in to voltage out so leds work, some need both or none of these changes all depends on your board

 ![Option 1 Setup](https://github.com/serifpersia/pianolux-esp32/assets/62844718/cea8ebeb-09c5-46e9-a028-67c5447ad0f3)
 #### Option 2: ESP32-S3 Dual USB Port Dev Board
 This is more of a plug & play setup.
 Depending on whether your board has pre-soldered pin headers and USB-OTG pads soldered, you might have to bridge the USB-OTG pads.